-*This is best downloaded by Firefox or IE. Chrome will mistakenly treat the app as malicious and will prevent downloading.
+*This is best downloaded by Firefox, IE or Safari.
+Chrome can sometimes mistakenly treat the app as malicious and will prevent downloading.
 The file can still be downloaded by pressing "Ctrl-J" while in Chrome (this is the Chrome shortcut to the downloads tab, which can otherwise be reached via the Settings tab in the top-right) and clicking "recover malicious file" (because it is not malicious) and confirming your intent with the "hurt me plenty" button (an old game reference the Chrome developers added in).

 Download TBX Checker only: